 For example, you can order the data by the customers with the highest balance, or by customers whose balances have been overdue the longest.
 You can also export the data to Excel and manipulate the data there.

-For a full ledger go to Enter Transactions>Customers.
+For a full ledger go to Customers > Customers.

 Please note: in order for these reports to be accurate you must have your banking up to date.
 If you do not, then customer receipts may be missing from the report, meaning that this report is not an accurate reflection of the current position.